Written by Karen Selby, RN | Medically Reviewed By Dr. Raja Michael Flores | Edited By Walter Pacheco | Last Update: November 14, 2024

 WT-1 Protein

-The WT-1 protein helps certain types of cells grow and mature by regulating the activity of genes.
-Most pleural mesothelioma cases are positive for WT-1, while most lung cancer cases are negative.
-WT-1 is not as helpful in diagnosing peritoneal mesothelioma or sarcomatoid mesothelioma.
+The WT-1 protein regulates genes to help some cells grow and mature.
+Most pleural mesothelioma cases have WT-1, while most lung cancer cases do not.
+WT-1 is not very useful for diagnosing peritoneal or sarcomatoid mesothelioma.

 Podoplanin (D2-40)

-While the specific function of this protein has yet to be determined, it has proven helpful as a diagnostic marker for several cancers.
-It is highly expressed in squamous cell carcinomas, malignant mesothelioma and brain tumors.
+The exact function of this protein is still unknown.
+Yet, it is a helpful marker for several cancers.
+Notably, it is highly present in squamous cell carcinomas, mesothelioma and brain tumors.

 Mesothelin

-Mesothelin is a protein found on the surface of mesothelial cells and certain types of cancer cells.
-Mesothelin is found in all mesothelioma cells, so it helps rule out certain mesothelin-negative cancers, such as kidney cancer that has spread to the lungs.
+Mesothelin is a protein on the surface of mesothelial and some cancer cells.
+It’s found in all mesothelioma cells.
+Therefore, it helps rule out certain cancers, such as kidney cancer that has spread to the lungs.

 Markers for Other Types of Cancer